Mongolia Expat Country Guide

 Lake Khuvsgol is the only real exception, and is presently the most commonly used waterway in the whole of Mongolia.
 Charter boats are available for hire if you wish to sail upon its crystal clear waters.
 Little traffic passes on the other rivers and lakes of Mongolia, for either freight or passenger.

-Healthcare is readily available in the capital city of Ulaanbaatar, whereas health services in rural areas are either poor or non-existent, so it is best to go prepared or with a tour guide who will know what to do in crisis situations.
+Healthcare is readily available in the capital city of Ulaanbaatar, whereas health services in rural areas are either poor or non-existent, so it is best to go prepared or with a tour guide who will know what to do in crisis situations and to take out a travel insurance policy.
 Mongolian citizens are unlikely to know the best place to go for any medical enquiries, so it is a best to seek advice from a reputable travel agency, top-end hotel or, ideally, your embassy.

 Consultations with doctors usually cost around £3.50, although SOS Medica (a safe clinic in Ulaanbaatar with Wester doctors) charge around £134.
 The majority of basic drugs are available without prescription, but be warned that Western medicine is lacking, and the majority of medicines are imported from China or Russia, and thus packaging will not be in English.